 Reconstruction work and deepening of the basin of the La Villette, the extension of the Canal Saint Martin.

-over of the Canal Saint Martin until the lock of The Temple.
+Canal Saint Martin covering works, until the lock of the Temple.

 The H.P.L.M: important shipping line in internal waters, established their warehouses in the basin of the Arsenal.